‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 In HelpCrunch, you can monitor all the important customer service metrics and analyze how efficient your customer service is.

-Also, in HelpCrunch, you can set up chat rating – this will let you measure customer satisfaction.
-This is a feature that offers customers to rate the chat after it’s closed.
+Also, in HelpCrunch, you can set up a chat rating – this will let you measure customer satisfaction.
 You can compare the efficiency of chats your agents handle in their native language against chats that your agents have to translate.

-This will let you understand whether your audience understands your agents and is having built-in translation is enough; you’ll have to hire local agents (native speakers to achieve higher customer satisfaction.
+This will let you understand whether your audience understands your agents and if having built-in translation is enough; you’ll have to hire local agents (native speakers) to achieve higher customer satisfaction.

 AI will definitely play a bigger role.
 For example, instant voice translation during calls or chatbots that switch languages based on who they’re talking to.